Rankins Springs: The original settlement

 The site of the original township is 10 km (6 mi) north-east of its current location, off the Rankins Springs Road near a narrow gap in the Conapaira Range.
 The name of the locality probably refers to Arthur Ranken, a pastoralist with extensive holdings in New South Wales, including the “Cunimbla” run south of the Lachlan River (in the vicinity of present-day Forbes) which he had occupied by the late 1840s. or the Rankin Brothers that owned the nearby Ballandry Station.
 In common with other Riverina pastoralists, Ranken supplied stock to the Victorian market (a trade that escalated from the mid-1850s as the population increased in the wake of the Victorian gold-rushes).
 The “Rankin’s Springs” location probably got its name as a place where water could be reliably found on a stock-route across the dry country between the Lachlan and Murrumbidgee rivers.
 The location of the springs at the foot of the Conapaira Range is nearby to a break in the hills, an ideal place for stock and vehicles to cross the rocky range.

 Permanent settlement at the Rankin's Springs locality was established in 1869.This was a period of increased population and consolidation of Riverina townships as the New South Wales government sought to encourage closer settlement in the inland regions.
 By the late 1860s the large pastoral runs held by leasehold were beginning to be broken up under legislation that allowed “free selection before survey” of crown land.
 The location of Rankin's Springs at the convergence of district roads and its proximity to a supply of water, provided an opportunity to provide amenities to the travelling public and residents of the district.

 In the early 1870s a hotel was constructed at Rankin's Springs.
-The hotel stood on freehold land comprising 104 acres, excised from the “Naradhan” pastoral run, that was sold in several lots in about 1871 and May 1872.In April 1872 a publican's license was issued to John Dwyer for the Rankins Springs Hotel.
-In November 1873 the license was transferred to William Blood, who held it only briefly.
-In July 1874 the publican's license was transferred to James Graham who held the license during the next fourteen years until June 1888 (apart from a period from March 1881 to October 1882 when the license was transferred to Graham's brother-in-law John King).
+The hotel stood on freehold land comprising 104 acres, excised from the “Naradhan” pastoral run, that was sold in several lots in about 1871 and May 1872.In April 1872 a publican's licence was issued to John Dwyer for the Rankins Springs Hotel.
+In November 1873 the licence was transferred to William Blood, who held it only briefly.
+In July 1874 the publican's licence was transferred to James Graham who held the licence during the next fourteen years until June 1888 (apart from a period from March 1881 to October 1882 when the licence was transferred to Graham's brother-in-law John King).

 A post-office was established at Rankins Springs on 1 September 1875 with James Graham as postmaster.Weekly mail services were established linking Rankins Springs post-office with Narrandera (via Barellan) and with Wollongough (modern Ungarie).
 The post-office was located in a separate building that functioned as a store.